Short Fiction by Lauren Miller

 A stoner-grin lolled across his face as she led him through the streets to the train station.
 He was coherent but spent long stretches of the journey not saying anything at all, just blinking back the brightness of the day.
-She looked over the timetables and tried to find their platform.
+At the station, she looked over the timetables and tried to find their platform.
 When she turned around, he was gone.
-She dragged the suitcases to the ticket office where she’d just paid for their tickets and made a mental note that he’d better buy her dinner later.
+Left again with the suitcases, she dragged them to the ticket office where she’d just paid for their tickets and made a mental note that he’d better buy her dinner later.
 But he wasn’t there.
 She imagined this was how mothers felt when they lost their children in supermarkets, the distress made almost bearable by how stupidly cliche the situation was.

 She found him in a cafe waiting in line for a sandwich.
 She’d been angry but again, like a mother must feel when their lost child is found, she couldn’t convey the poignancy of her relief and her rage, so expressed neither.
 She was irritable the rest of the journey, as she slowly realised she’d never be able to communicate the depth of her love for him, or her fear.

 They stayed inside and watched the purple sky, counted the animals that collected along their windowsill.
 They’d had some conservative plans to celebrate after the colonoscopy, ordering takeaway, buying reduced Easter eggs, watching his favourite movies.
 But it didn’t seem fair to allow themselves the reward without his purging and prostrating.
 They had to be strict with themselves, self-control was important in these unprecedented times.